Space Panic: Legacy

 While the original arcade game was unsuccessful in North America, the concept found popularity in the unauthorized home computer version, Apple Panic (1981), which was more successful than the original game in North America.
 It also inspired Lode Runner (1983), which has a similar look and also uses the basic premise of digging holes to trap enemies.

 Universal revisited the genre with Mr. Do's Castle (1983), which expanded upon the play styles explored in Space Panic.

 Video game historian Michael Thomasson, writing for Old School Gamer Magazine, considers Space Panic to be the "foundation of all platformers" despite being "a rather obscure" cult classic, stating that it "revolutionized game design by introducing novel game mechanics and birthed a new genre."
 It was also one of the earliest "digging" type games (after Heiankyo Alien), which are variously called "trap 'em up" or "digging games".

+The creator of Chuckie Egg, Nigel Alderton cites Space Panic as a particular inspiration, noting the similarity in graphics including colour scheme.

 Horace and the Spiders (1983) includes a Space Panic inspired level.